harlantwood/ai-interviewer/README.md

 **TL;DR: AI interviews you, on whatever topics you want, creating audio archives and transcripts.**

+## Status

+Work in progress, not ready to try, developing in public, check back later 😎

 ## Motivation

 To have an AI interview me, to get me to talk about topics I want to share with the world.
 Also to explore more AI tooling, and hopefully release something useful for others!